 Maple Cream Cheese Icing

 - Make the dough: Warm the milk and butter together over the stove or in the microwave.
 Warm the two together until the butter is *just* melted.
 You want the mixture lukewarm (105°F (41°C)-115°F (46°C)), not scorching hot.
 Set aside.
-Using your stand mixer fitted with a paddle attachment, beat the pumpkin puree, brown sugar, nutmeg, and salt together on medium speed.
-Add the warmed milk/butter and beat until combined, then beat in the egg and yeast.
-With the mixer running on low speed, add 1 cup of flour.
-Mix for 1 minute, scraping down the sides of the bowl frequently.
+Whisk the pumpkin puree, sugar, nutmeg, and salt together in a large bowl or in the bowl of your stand mixer.
+Whisk in the warmed milk/butter, egg, and yeast until combined.
+Using the dough hook or paddle attachment on low speed or mixing by hand using a rubber spatula or wooden spoon, mix in 1 cup of flour.
+Mix for 1 minute, scraping down the sides of the bowl as needed.
 Add 1 and 2/3 cups more flour and beat for 1 more minute.
-Place dough into a greased bowl (a bit of olive oil or nonstick spray to grease works).
-Turn the dough around in the bowl so all sides of the dough are coated. *If you do not have a stand-mixer, mix the dough together in a large mixing bowl with a wooden spoon or rubber spatula.*

-- Add the filling: Roll the dough out into a 18×10 inch rectangle.
-Spread the softened butter evenly on top.
+- Add the filling: Spread softened butter evenly on top of the rolled-out dough.
 Combine the brown sugar, cinnamon, and spices into a small bowl.
 Sprinkle all over the top.
 Roll it up tightly.
-Using a very sharp knife, cut into 11-12 pieces, about 1.5 inches each.
-Arrange rolls into a greased 9-inch or 11×7 inch pan.
+Using a very sharp knife, cut into 10-12 even rolls.
+Arrange rolls in the prepared pan.

 - Preheat oven to 350°F (177°C).

 - Make the icing: Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the softened cream cheese in a medium bowl on medium speed until smooth.
 Add the maple syrup and milk and beat on high until smooth.
-Add the confectioners’ sugar and beat on medium speed until creamy.
-Drizzle over warm cinnamon rolls.
-Rolls taste best served on the same day, though they remain fresh for one day covered tightly at room temperature.
-Unglazed rolls freeze well up to 2 months.
+Add the confectioners’ sugar (and cinnamon, if using) and beat on medium speed until creamy.
+Spread on warm cinnamon rolls.

-- Overnight Instructions: Prepare the rolls through step 4.
-Instead of allowing the cut rolls to rise in a warm environment in step 5, place the pan into the fridge and allow the rolls to rest for up to 14 hours before baking.
-When it’s time to bake the next day, allow the rolls to come up to room temperature and rise for 1 hour on the counter, or until almost doubled in size.
+- Overnight Instructions: Prepare the rolls through step 6.
+Instead of allowing the cut rolls to rise in a warm environment in step 7, place the pan in the refrigerator and allow the rolls to rest for up to 14 hours before baking.
+When it’s time to bake the next day, bring the rolls to room temperature and rise for 1 hour on the counter, or until almost doubled in size.
 Then bake as directed.